hmcts/chart-bulk-scan/README.md

 ````

 ##
-**Q:** Can i enable and use CCD Chart that comes with Bulk scan chart
+**Q:** Can I enable and use CCD Chart that comes with Bulk scan chart

 **A.** You can use it, but note that it's not fully configured and you need to override ccd config as per chart-ccd.